Skip to content

 What is the best knowledge base software in 2026?

-Based on our analysis of features, user reviews, and overall value, AnythingLLM ranks as the #1 knowledge base tool in 2026 with a score of 92/100.
+Based on our analysis of features, user reviews, and overall value, AnythingLLM ranks as the #1 knowledge base tool in 2026.
 Other top-rated options include Elephas and GitBook.

 Are there free knowledge base tools available?